vladarts/ide-gen/README.md

 # Development Workspace Manager

-`ide-gen` is a tool to simplify local workspace management by defining a strict directories structure for VCS repositories and automatic workspaces generation for supported IDEs.
+`ide-gen` is a tool for development workspace prepare automation by automatic VCS repositories discovery and clone and project generation for supported IDEs.

 ## Installation